mre/envy/README.md

 ## Limitations

-* Only supports zsh for now.
+- Only supports zsh for now.
-* Only tested on macOS.
-Should also work on Linux and Windows, though.
+- Only tested on macOS.
+It should also work on Linux and Windows, though.
-* Does not unset variables when you leave a directory.
+- Does not unset variables when you leave a directory.
-* Developing this for myself.
+- Developing this for myself.
 Thus, this project won't be worked on very actively.

 [direnv]: https://direnv.net/